Digital Citizenship Skills that Enable and Inspire

 It Takes a Village!

-We achieve these goals through our Connected Learning Initiative that includes a multifaceted approach that emcompasses all members of the school community, including, students, teachers, administrators, counselors and parents.
+We achieve these goals through our Connected Learning Initiative that includes a multifaceted approach that emcompasses all members of the school community, including students, teachers, administrators, counselors and parents.
 Through our partnership with Common Sense Education, we take a whole-community approach, using Common Sense Education's innovative and research-based digital citizenship resources.
 The resources teach students, educators, and parents tangible skills related to internet safety, protecting online reputations and personal privacy, managing online relationships, and respecting creative copyright.
 Through professional development training for our teachers, regular parent-engagement nights, and an organized school-wide effort that ensures digital citizenship lessons are taught in every grade across the subjects, we are invested in our commitment to reach EVERY student and ALL parts of our community.
-This work is the reason why Piedmont Middle has been a Common Sense Education Certified School for three years running!
+This work is the reason why Piedmont Middle has been a Common Sense Education Certified School for six years running!

 Access and Achievement for All